josephsmithberger/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 so make sure to follow the instructions described in
 <doc:multiple_resolutions#Reducing-Aliasing-On-Downsampling>.

-- Set the stretch mode to canvas_items.
+- Set the stretch mode to `canvas_items`.

-- Set the stretch aspect to expand.
+- Set the stretch aspect to `expand`.
 This allows for supporting multiple aspect ratios and makes better use of tall smartphone displays (such as 18:9 or 19:9 aspect ratios).

 - Configure Control nodes' anchors to snap to the correct corners using the **Layout** menu.